ISSA Nutritionist Study Guide

 The outside structure of the cell membrane is needed for life as we know it.
 It serves for the protection of the cell, and it also allows them to interact with other cells.

-A membrane encloses each cell, and it is embedded with proteins allowing things to cross this lipid bilayer.
+A membrane encloses each cell and is embedded with proteins, allowing things to cross this lipid bilayer.

-The proteins make up around 60% of the cell membrane, with the rest being fats.
+The proteins comprise around 60% of the cell membrane; the rest are fats.

 Human cell types